quasvx/GreenShort/README.md

 Note: There is no analytics table because events are stored in Analytics Engine.

+SLUG RULES

+- Only lowercase letters (a-z), numbers (0-9) and underscores (_)
+- Length controlled by MAX_SLUG_LENGTH env variable
+- Reserved slugs: favicon.ico, favicon.svg, robots.txt, sitemap.xml, gs, gs-files

 ADDING A LANGUAGE

 1. Copy gs-files/locales/es_es.json to gs-files/locales/xx_xx.json
 2. Translate the values
-3. Add the option in the <select id="langSelect"> of the dashboard and password
+3. Add the option in the language selector of the dashboard and password

 SECURITY